GregoriaRamirez/gregoriaramirez.github.io/artifact-algorithms.md

 3. Applied safe filtering using `.str.contains(..., na=False)` and `.isin()`
 4. Allowed filters to work in combination without overwriting each other
 5. Returned predictable output using `.to_dict('records')`
+6. I also added two new dropdown filters that allow users to select animal color and breed, giving them more control over the data they want to view.

 ---